openshift/enhancements/enhancements/storage/csi-migration.md

 We plan to submit an upstream patch that allows the Attach Detach Controller to have its own custom feature gates, independent from Kube Controller Manager.
 In addition to that, we propose to add a carry-patch to Attach Controller in OCP that enables CSI Migration of some storage plugins.
 Initially we would start with Cinder and GCP, so that we are aligned with the goals of [CCMO](https://github.com/openshift/enhancements/pull/463).

-That way, when deciding about using either the CSI driver or the in-tree plugin, the Attach Detch Controller will **only** rely on the information propagated by the node.
+That way, when deciding about using either the CSI driver or the in-tree plugin, the Attach Detach Controller will **only** rely on the information propagated by the node.
 In other words, Attach Detach Controller will start considering which plugin to use (in-tree or CSI) on a node basis only.
-Other controllers from Kube Controller Manager, like the PV Controller, will still obey the flags passed to the Kube Controller Manager.
+Other controllers from Kube Controller Manager, like the PersistentVolume Controller, will still obey the flags passed to the Kube Controller Manager.

 #### Benefits